Jackimaru96/React-Front-To-Back/README.md

 [TOC]

+# Feedback Application

-# Section 3 - Components, Props & States
+## Section 3 - Components, Props & States

 1. Prop Drilling
    1. Passing props from the top to the bottom element